 It was our last night in Istanbul, a city renowned for its nightlife, and I wanted to go out OUT.
 I wanted to explore, to experience, to drink, to dance on anything I could plant my wedges on.

-For the past four days, I had traveled according to the top #20 Lonely Planet recommendations that my friends wanted.
-We hit bath houses and tea houses, the Grand Bazaar, Aya Sophia, Topkapi Palace, what felt like every single mosque.
-As a traveler, I preferred wandering the streets and getting lost to uncover a city’s true beauty, but I had succumbed to my friend, a dedicated trip organizer, and her regimented schedule.
+For the past four days, I had travelled according to the top #20 Lonely Planet recommendations that my friends wanted.
+We hit bathhouses and tea houses, the Grand Bazaar, Aya Sophia, Topkapi Palace, what felt like every single mosque.
+As a traveller, I preferred wandering the streets and getting lost to uncover a city’s true beauty, but I had succumbed to my friend, a dedicated trip organizer, and her regimented schedule.
 My only request was one night out in Istanbul.

 I considered exploring on my own but as a single woman, the thought made me nervous.
 Plus, we were told before arrival that we should, under no circumstances, say we were Jewish or from Israel, likely given the unsturdy past between the two Middle Eastern cousin countries.

 I stopped huffing in my journal and turned my gaze back to the distant urban sparkles I wouldn’t get to see up close – when I heard something land beside me.
 A small pot of gold.
 Also known as a shot of tequila, connected to the outreached arm of Bhutal, the boy from the hostel who served me eggs with a bright smile every morning.
 “Chaser?”
 He asked.